Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Doubly robust estimation for the linear instrumental variable model

 \subsection{G-estimation}

+Thus far, we have shown that in treatment effect modification settings with a binary conditional IV, the TSLS IV estimator is consistent if the treatment-free outcome model $\omega(W)$ is correctly specified.
+An approach to obtaining a doubly robust estimator involves modelling $E[Z\vert W_i]$ in structural nested mean models \citep{Robins1994}.
+Then, the parameter of interest $\psi$ can be estimated using G-estimation.

-\citet{Okui2012} propose an estimator for $\psi=(\psi_c, \psi_v)$, constructed by augmenting the estimating equation \eqref{ee2TSLS}, by multiplying the summand by $Z_i- E[Z\vert W_i]$.
-The model $\mathcal{A}_z$ for the conditional distribution of the IV $E[Z\vert W]:= P_0(Z=1\vert W)$ is often called the instrument propensity score, and it is assumed to be a known mass function $g_0(W;\gamma)$, smooth on a finite dimensional parameter $\gamma$.
+G-estimation exploits the idea that, on average, there is no residual association between $Z$ and $E[Y - Am_0(W) | W]$.
+This suggest an estimation strategy for finding the parameters that make the empirical conditional covariance between $Z$ and the treatment-free potential outcome $Y(0)$ equal to 0.
+The resulting estimator is consistent if either the model for the conditional expectation $E(Z|W)$ or the treatment-free outcome model $\omega(W)$ or both are correctly specified, and the assumption that partially linear IV model $\mM$ for the conditional mean of Y given $W$ and $Z$ is correct.
+The model for the conditional distribution of the binary IV $g_0(W;\gamma_0)=E[Z\vert W]= P_0(Z=1\vert W)$ is often called the instrument propensity score, and it is assumed to be a known function of $W$, smooth in a finite dimensional parameter $\gamma_0$.